googleforgames/open-match-docs/site/content/en/docs/Getting Started/first_match.md

 # Install Demo in a Kubernetes Cluster

 This demo has the following kubernetes deployments (with services and some other housekeeping).
-Note that the demo needs to be installed with the other Open Match components under the same cluster with the same namespace:
+Note that the demo needs to be installed in the same cluster and within the same namespace as other Open Match components.

 - Matchmaking function.
 - Evaluator, a piece of Open Match which can be customized, but isn't in this